Training and Support

 Self enroll in this online tutorial that consists of 10 modules on using Moodle and related supports.
 Faculty can view modules in any order.

 By default, Moodle shells are not visible to students in the course until the instructor makes it visible.
 Once the course shell is ready for student viewing, faculty need to select the Administration menu (gear icon in the upper right corner), choose Edit Settings, change the Visibility setting to “Show” and save the changes.
-If faculty have questions about accessing their Moodle shells, please contact the UMOnline Help Desk at 243-4999 or email@example.com.
+For questions about accessing Moodle shells, please complete the Moodle Help Request form, or contact the IT Help Desk at (406) 243-HELP (4357) or firstname.lastname@example.org.

 Online Course Development